russoz-ansible/andebox/README.md

 Ansible Developer's (tool)Box, **andebox**, is a script to assist Ansible developers by encapsulating some boilerplate tasks.
-One of the core features is the ability to run `ansible-test` on a collection dircetory without having to worry about your `ANSIBLE_COLLECTIONS_PATH` environment variable nor having the _expected_ directory structure _above_ the collection directory.
+One of the core features is the ability to run `ansible-test` on a local copy of a collection repository without having to worry about setting environment variables nor having the _expected_ directory structure _above_ the collection directory.

 It also allows some basic stats gathering from the `tests/sanity/ignore-X.Y.txt` files.